hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/DE_analysis.md

 > 2.Export display environment on the bash command: `export DISPLAY=localhost:0`
 > 3. ssh to the target machine with x11 forwarding enabled: `ssh -XY usrname@orchestra.med.harvard.edu`

-Once you are in, start an interactive session and navigate to the `rnaseq_project` directory:
+Once you are in, navigate to the `rnaseq_project` directory:

-	$ bsub -Is -q interactive bash
 	$ cd unix_workshop/rnaseq

-We will be running an R script that uses the R package [edgeR](https://www.bioconductor.org/packages/release/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf) to identify differentially expressed genes.
+We will be running an R script that uses the R package [DESeq2](http://bioconductor.org/packages/release/bioc/html/DESeq2.html) to identify differentially expressed genes.
 This package is available through the [Bioconductor](https://www.bioconductor.org/), a repository of packages for the analysis of high-throughput genomic data.
 There are also a few other packages that are required to generate some additional figures.

 We first need to load the R module:

-	$ module load stats/R/3.2.1
+	$ module load stats/R/3.3.1

 You can open R by simply typing `R` at the command prompt and pressing `Enter`.
 You are now in the R console (note that the command prompt has changed to a `>` instead of a `$`):